tmpfs/async-validate/README.md

 If you are defining your own validation functions it is better practice to assign the message strings to a messages object and then access the messages via the `this.messages` property within the validation function.

-### Standard Rules

-Some standard rules for common validation requirements are accessible, you may wish to reference these rules or copy and modify them.

-These rules must be required to be used: `require('async-validate/std-rules')`, see [std rules](https://github.com/freeformsystems/async-validate/blob/master/std-rules.js).

-* `field`: Typical required field.
-* `email`: Basic email validation rule using a pattern, note validating email addresses with a regular expression is [fraught with pitfalls](http://stackoverflow.com/questions/201323/using-a-regular-expression-to-validate-an-email-address/201378#201378), use this with caution.
-* `url`: Simple http(s) URL rule.
-* `hex`: Rule for hexadecimal color values with optional leading hash.

 ### Transform

 Sometimes it is necessary to transform a value before validation, possibly to coerce the value or to sanitize it in some way.
 To do this add a `transform` function to the validation rule.
 The property is transformed prior to validation and re-assigned to the source object to mutate the value of the property in place.